tadklimp/Triggering_Tidal_code_with_controllers_1/README.md

 # Triggering TidalCycles code with a Monome Grid (or any MIDI device) - Part 1

 Below lies my current (March 2019) über-hack to trigger code-blocks in Tidal with a controller.
 Not for the faint-hearted, and could definitely use some KISS help, but it is a ... workaround :-D .
-An early video performance with the following tools can be seen here: [link][].
 I hope it can be useful to your practice and please feel free to suggest, correct and comment!

 # Overview